mstksg/inCode/copy/entries/duet.md

     -> m a
 ```

-By using `>|<` to generate our compound interpreters.
-This is how we can
-create interpreters on `Duet` by "combining", in a modular way, interpreters
+This is how we can create interpreters on `Duet` by "combining", in a modular
-for `Mem` and `Com`.
-This is the essence of the "data types a la carte"
+way, interpreters for `Mem` and `Com`.
+This is the essence of the "data types
-technique.
+a la carte" technique.

 Getting the Results
 -------------------